 How much are you willing to spend?

 Cost is naturally an important factor when considering an investment.
 Condos tend to cost less than detached homes owing to their smaller square footage, but it depends on the area.
 A small downtown condo could cost much more than a larger detached home an hour from the city.
-If young people are willing to rent condos but are waiting to buy homes, condos could be a reliable source of rental income for a lower down payment and monthly payment.
+If young people are willing to rent condos but are waiting to buy homes, condos could be a reliable source of rental income.
+As condos are cheaper to purchase they would require a lower down payment and monthly payment.

 How committed are you to maintenance and repairs?